The number of people claiming German ancestry dropped steeply after the War, far more than could

 today's blighted city of Detroit and little mention of its once proud German culture.. which vanished.

-of the students were enrolled in classes in the Department of
+over a quarter of the students were enrolled in classes in the Department of Germanic Languages and

 values, German-purging replaced the historically peaceful campus.